-Android Central's guide to U.S. prepaid wireless plans
+Best prepaid phone plans 2022

 Simple plans for traditional phone usage

-Start low with unlimited talk and text and add data as you need it.
-At $5 per 1GB of data, this is a great plan for someone that doesn't need the internet all that much or has plenty of access to Wi-Fi for data.

-Consumer Cellular operates off of T-Mobile and AT&T's towers, and focuses on retirees — it offers a 5% discount on monthly services for AARP members, as well as other benefits including 30% off on accessories and an extended risk-free return policy.
+Consumer Cellular operates off of T-Mobile and AT&T's towers and focuses on retirees—it offers a 5% discount on monthly services for AARP members, as well as other benefits, including 30% off on accessories and an extended risk-free return policy.
+Check your coverage before signing up.

 Price

-Consumer Cellular sells popular devices, including the iPhone XS and Galaxy Note 9, or if you prefer you can bring your own phone, as well.
+Consumer Cellular sells popular devices, or if you prefer, you can bring your own phone as well.

 - 250 minutes for talk and text — $15/month